krushil298/roomroute-crm/replit.md

 ### Multi-Tenancy and Authentication
 The system enforces complete data isolation with `organizationId` foreign keys on all data tables, enforced server-side.
 Authentication is handled via Replit Auth (OIDC) supporting Google, GitHub, and email/password, with PostgreSQL-backed session management.
 New users undergo an onboarding flow to create an organization.
 A Super Admin role (`role='super_admin'`) allows switching between all organizations.
 Each organization supports multiple users with role-based permissions (admin/user).
 Deactivated users or archived organizations are blocked via middleware, preserving data while restricting access.

+**Invitation Tracking System**: The platform includes a comprehensive invitation tracking system.
+When admins or super admins invite new users, invitation records are created with status tracking (pending/accepted/cancelled).
+Invitations are displayed on the Team Management page alongside active users.
+When an invited user logs in for the first time, pending invitations are automatically accepted, adding the user to the appropriate organization with the designated role.
+The system maintains an audit trail with timestamps for invitation sent/accepted events and tracks who sent each invitation.

+**Session Management**: The logout endpoint (`/api/logout`) properly destroys sessions by calling `req.session.destroy()`, clearing session cookies, and redirecting to the OIDC logout endpoint.
+This ensures complete session cleanup and prevents session reuse, providing incognito-style logout behavior.

 ### Frontend
 - **Framework**: React with TypeScript
 - **Routing**: Wouter